Light transport theory: Radiometry and energy transfer

+Geometric models

 Hemisphere

-Given a surface S, a hemisphere H can be projected on to S to calculate the amount of incoming and outgoing light.
+Given a surface S, a hemisphere H can be projected onto S to calculate the amount of incoming and outgoing light.
 If a point P is selected at random on the surface S, the amount of incoming and outgoing light can be calculated by its projection onto the hemisphere.

 Hemicube

-The hemicube model works in a similar way that the hemisphere model works, with the exception that a hemicube is projected as opposed to a hemisphere.
-The similarity is only in concept, the actual calculation done by integration has a different form factor.
+The hemicube model works similarly to the hemisphere model, except that a hemicube is projected instead of a hemisphere.
+The similarity is only conceptual; the actual calculation, done through numerical integration, has a different form factor.